 Student Complaint Coordinator/Deputy Title IX Officer

-Any student who experiences sexual assault is encouraged to notify Ew Quimbaya-Winship, UNC’s new Student Complaint Coordinator/Deputy Title IX Officer.
+Any student who experiences sexual assault, sexual violence, stalking, dating violence, domestic violence, harassment or discrimination is encouraged to notify Ew Quimbaya-Winship, UNC-CH’s Student Complaint Coordinator/Deputy Title IX Officer.
 He works with students who experience sexual assault to coordinate protective measures and other timely services, provide information about available resources and explain the complaint process.
 He can also provide resources and discuss options with students accused of sexual assault.